History of Kochi: Dutch period (1663–1773)

 The Bolgatty Palace, built in 1744, by Dutch traders, is one of the oldest existing Dutch-era palaces outside of the Netherlands.

 The Portuguese rule was followed by that of the Dutch, who had by then conquered Quilon, after various encounters with the Portuguese and their allies.
 Discontented members of the Cochin Royal family called on the assistance of the Dutch for help in overthrowing the Cochin Raja.
-The Dutch successfully landed at Njarakal and headed on to capture the fort at Pallippuram, which they handed over to the Zamorin.
+The Dutch successfully landed at Njarakal and headed on to capture the Pallipuram Fort, which they handed over to the Zamorin.